 A secluded courtyard drinking area can be found to the rear of the pub.

 Reviewed 24th January 2015 (updated 12th December 2016)

 Photographs: (above) 29th November 2015 (below, left to right) July 2005; 13th July 2008; June 1999 (by Ray Scarfe); 14th August 1988.

 Actual Opening Hours: Mon-Sun 12:00 ’til 23:00

 Tucked away near the old Milton Locks at the far end of Locksway Road, a pub called the Thatched House has stood here for at least 150 years.
 Originally part of the local Young’s Brewery estate, it later became part of national brewer Allied and operated as part of its Friary Meux chain.
-Nowadays the pub is now in the hands of Spirit Group.
+Nowadays the pub is now in the hands of Greene King.

 The Thatched House is predominantly an eaterie and is popular with families, especially during the summer months when the pub’s large garden on the shore of Milton Lake comes into its own.
 Inside, the pub is carpeted throughout and divided into a number of different seating areas, furnished with traditional tables and chairs, plus high tables and stools closer to the bar counter.
 The half-boarded walls are decorated with varying colour schemes and there is a children’s indoor play area to the rear.

 A single, rotating, cask ale is served, with beers sourced from such breweries as Sharp’s, Thwaites, Brains and St Austell.
 A selection of keg beers and lagers is stocked, along with a good selection of wines and spirits, including a choice of single malt whiskies.
 Food is served all day (see website for sample menu).